 In-Kind means assets/securities instead of cash.
-In certain cases Participating Municipalities may transfer securities to ONE JIB that reflect a portion of their MNRI instead of remitting only cash to ONE JIB.
+In certain cases Participating Municipalities may transfer securities to ONE JIB as part of their MNRI instead of remitting only cash to ONE JIB.
 As these securities mature ONE JIB would invest the proceeds into the Outcomes specified in the relevant Investment Plan.